ahollister/phpcbf.nvim/README.md

 #### phpcbf_path

+*Defaults to nil.*

 Specifies a path for the phpcbf executable that will be used when the `PHPCBF format_phpcbf()` command is run.

 #### phpcbf_ruleset

+*Defaults to nil.*

 Specifies a ruleset to be passed into the `--standard` argument of the phpcbf command.
 This can be set to nil or left out of the setup options if you want phpcbf to be run without a `--standard` argument.

+#### check_file_extension

+*Defaults to false.*

+If you need to have this plugin explicitly check that the file name of the current buffer ends in .php before formatting, set this option to true.

+I'm not sure why this happens, but for some reason the file type plugin [described above](https://github.com/ahollister/phpcbf.nvim#auto_format) seems to occasionally think that non PHP buffers, like the one [oil.nvim](https://github.com/stevearc/oil.nvim) uses for file system manipulations, are PHP?
+That's what this setting is for.

 ## Commands
 ---